Free at Last

 Carrying useless scruples and strange ideas.

-Pass through the walls and merge into the floors,
+Pass through the walls and fall through floors,

 And ask if one understands the nuances